 Scanning is reading rapidly in order to find specific facts.

 We will make use of these reading types terms further on, as I explain specific IELTS reading tips.

-The additional IELTS Reading tip that you need to remember here is: be ready to be fast, focused and alert.
+It is important to be be ready to be fast, focused and alert.
 You can’t allow yourself to be slow and relaxed.

-In order to understand and remember the most important part of whatever you are reading say it in your own words in your head.
-Explain yourself what you had just read.
+In order to understand and remember the most important part of what you are reading say it in your own words in your head.
+Explain to yourself what you had just read.